proplot-dev/proplot/docs/quickstart1.rst

 features.
-It returns a special `~proplot.subplots.Figure` instance and an `~proplot.subplots.axes_grid` of special `~proplot.axes.CartesianAxes` (see :ref:`Cartesian axes features`) or `~proplot.axes.ProjectionAxes` (see :ref:`Map projection axes`).
-`~proplot.subplots.axes_grid` is a magical container that lets you call any method on multiple axes *simultaneously*.
+It returns a special `~proplot.subplots.Figure` instance and an `~proplot.subplots.axes_grid` of special `~proplot.axes.CartesianAxes` (see :ref:`Cartesian axes features`) or `~proplot.axes.ProjectionAxes` (see :ref:`Projection axes features`). `~proplot.subplots.axes_grid` is a magical container that lets you call any method on multiple axes *simultaneously*.
 This is used repeatedly in the examples.

 The below is a simple worked example comparing the 3 APIs.
 For more on the `~proplot.axes.BaseAxes.format` command, see